OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 - Local echo
 - CR+LF receive and transmit

-There is also a possibility of using a Data Logger while we are working with the sensors.
+There is also a possibility of using a Data Logger while working with the sensors.

 :::{figure-md} terminal_program
 <img src="/images/TerminalProgram.jpg" alt="Terminal program" class="bg-primary mb-1" width="400px">